lloydkevin/hugo-wd/content/post/2008-05-30-ie-css-min-height-hack.md

 /* end hide */
 </pre>

-To me personally, this **feels right** (because we&#8217;re doing something specifically for IE and hiding it from other browsers), except for one thing: it involves two hacks.
+To me personally, this **feels right** (because we're doing something specifically for IE and hiding it from other browsers), except for one thing: it involves two hacks.
 As the comments suggest, IE 5 (I think) for MAC does implement the height property correctly.
-This just gets worse and worse, doesn&#8217;t it?
+This just gets worse and worse, doesn't it?

 #### Solution/Hack Two